Soft drinks and ethical nihilism

 How can you tell others what to do?

 Like this.
 This entire article is me telling you to find facts, mind your feelings and break away from received wisdom.
 Political realism does not prevent me from voting on election day, and a mundane view of engineering does not prevent me from reviewing other people’s computer code in detail.
-Ethical nihilism does not prevent me from supporting you, judging you, trying to understand you, or trying to persuade you that drinking tap water would be good for you.
-Ethical nihilism does not lead to a postmodern stalemate or vain popularity contest, any more than engineering does.
+Ethical nihilism does not prevent me from supporting you, judging you, trying to understand you, or trying to persuade you that drinking clean tap water would be good for you and for society.
+Ethical nihilism does not lead to a postmodern stalemate or a vain popularity contest, any more than engineering does.

 My philosophy keeps me conscious of the nature of persuasion.
 Persuasion happens between different people with access to facts, whether in politics, engineering or ethics.
 Polite argumentation, exchanged by equals, cannot slip past Hume’s guillotine into a celestial realm of pure good and evil.
 Even with that knowledge, it seems to work better than slapping the bottle out of your hand or pretending there are angels in the cistern.